by Jane Perdue | Be your best you, Women

-Despite combining multi-tasking with a lead foot, I’d backed out of my narrow garage countless times without mishap.
-Then came the morning of a mistake in judgment and a big car repair bill.
-Ugh.
+Despite being infamous for multi-tasking and (maybe?!) driving too fast, I’d managed to back out of my narrow garage countless times without mishap.
+Then came the morning when not paying better attention resulted in a big mistake and two repair bills.

-“Oh, that’s so sad,” said a gal pal to whom I recounted my morning challenge.
+“Oh, that’s so sad,” said a gal pal to whom I recounted my experience.
 “I hope you get your confidence back real soon.”

-Get my confidence back?
-I hadn’t thought of my situation that way.
+Get my confidence back???
+I hadn’t thought of mangling my car as a lack of confidence.
+Hmm.

 But now, the thought of a lack of confidence in my abilities was in my head every morning as I backed my car out.
 I wondered when my confidence would return.
 What a crummy thought to have so early in the day.